Friday, September 26, 2025

 In separate enforcement actions over the past five years, the North Carolina Board of Funeral service shut down the century old Thos.
 Shepherd & Son funeral home and the Cemetery Commission forced the cemetery into receivership after numerous complaints.

-Altmeyer eventually bought Shepherd’s funeral home after it was put up for auction.
+Altmeyer eventually bought the Shepherd funeral home in a court-ordered auction.

 Pope on Dec.
 23 ordered the public sale of Shepherd Memorial Park, the last remaining large asset of the family that transitioned to the funeral business in 1903 after first selling coffins at a furniture store.